mit-ll/spacegym-kspdg/README.md

 + Monthly meetings will be held in the lead up to SciTech to allow technical exchanges between participants, MIT Lincoln Laboratory developers, and AIAA SciTech organizers.

 There is no cost to participate and membership and/or SciTech registration is not required.

-Interested teams should sign up at https://www.surveymonkey.com/r/P2SQVF8, then they will be notified of upcoming meetings.

 Questions?
 Contact Dr. Ross Allen at ross.allen@ll.mit.edu